jwuphysics/sparse-feature-networks/README.md

 trainer.train_model()
 ```

+## Models and results

+We have uploaded our trained model weights and sparse activation results [here](https://www.dropbox.com/scl/fo/8v0wd2r97251c4gb69iax/AAaRdE7QPFSgFOuOtsnGEEE?rlkey=14jj9mt6evtdgcqsx8ogccim9&st=zctk6mzo&dl=0).
+The optimized `ResNetTopK18` models should be able to reproduce the results shown in the paper.

 ## Citation

 This paper has been submitted to AAS journals and will soon appear on arXiv.
 For now, please use the following citation: